Mee No: 2013–2017: Solo debut and Galaxy Star

 In 2013, Mee started endeavoring to be able to produce and distribute her first solo album.
 She launched her debut solo album "Falling in Love with a Knife" on 19 January 2014.

 In 2017, she participated as a contestant in Galaxy Star, a televised singing competition and placed in the top 10.
 After she has competed in Galaxy Star, she engaged in shooting commercial advertisements, stage performances, and many concerts at various locations throughout Myanmar.

 2018–present: 2nd solo and rising popularity

 On 27 May 2018, she released her second solo album "Pyaing Pwel" (Competition) which spawned more huge hits.
 Her second solo album was more successful than her first solo album – which made everyone to start recognising her as "Mee No".

-She is one of the very rare singers in Myanmar who has her very own original English song.
-The name of the song is called "If you love me" which was the English lyric version of her famous song "Nga Ko Chit Yin" from her latest album.
+She is one of the few singers in Myanmar who has sung an original English song.
+The name of the song is called "If you love me", which was the English lyric version of her song "Nga Ko Chit Yin" from her album, Pyaing Pwel.